Ben-Rapkin-Oberlin/Econ312/README.md

 **AllData/trainingSets** holds the csv files that the ML algorithms are trained on

-**AllData/results** holds the information for graphing the lineplots
+**AllData/results** holds the information for graphing the line plots

 **models/main.py** holds the GBT script